The Harris Kids in 201 |

 That is what I want for my children - God\'s highest and best - and that is my purpose in homeschooling them.
 Forgive what may seem my audacity, but I don\'t want my children to be merely counted among the Reformed.
 I want them to stand with the Reformers.

-The Christian Home School and the director of the Noble Institute in Gresham, OR.
+Gregg Harris is the author of The Christian Home School and the director of the Noble Institute in Gresham, OR.

 Reprinted from TABLETALK, August, 1999.